If you have been diagnosed with an STI yourself, or if someone you have had sex with has, we realise this can be an anxious time.

 Genital Herpes (Herpes Simplex Virus, HSV)

-If you have symptoms that you think are related to Herpes (typically painful genital blisters or sores), we can test for this in
+Herpes can be highly contagious.
+If your partner has been diagnosed with herpes, please read the links below or come and see us to discuss.
+If you have symptoms that you think are related to Herpes (painful genital blisters or sores), we can test for this in

 Genital Warts (Human Papilloma Virus, HPV)